flutter/website/src/docs/cookbook/networking/send-data.md

 The `http.post()` method returns a `Future` that contains a `Response`.

-* [`Future`][] is a core Dart class for working with async operations.
+* [`Future`][] is a core Dart class for working with asynchronous operations.
 A Future object represents a potential value or error that will be available at some time in the future.
 * The `http.Response` class contains the data received from a successful http call.